refinedev/refine/documentation/docs/tutorial.md

 }
 ```

-Refine requires a `dataProvider` to use an API for CRUD operations which is an object with a set of certain methods.
+refine requires a `dataProvider` to use an API for CRUD operations which is an object with a set of certain methods.

 We'll use `@pankod/refine-json-server` package as a data provider which has predefined methods to communicate with REST APIs.